corymacnaught/Violet/README.md

 It is a web application built for ordering wine from a fictional winery company called Violet.
 The project focused on refining our skills with the base tools of web applications.
 This website focused mostly on JQuery form validation and learning how to properly interact with a database using Data Access Objects.
-Additionally, the application was critically evaluated on the server resource use.
-This means that the application processes as much as possible over on the client side rather than the server.